Unlike the situation with most professional poker players, when you ask if Mike Matusow is broke, the answer may depend on what day you ask.

 In an interview with the enormously talented poker writer Michael Kaplan in a U.K. magazine called Poker Player, Matusow says: “I have to worry about how I will pay my bills each month.”

 And in fact, in 2014, Matusow has just around $12,000 in tournament winnings while telling Kaplan he has lost $300,000 for the year.

 In 2015, Matusow had zero cashes in tournament poker.
 Zero, which is hard to believe for a guy who had become the first person to ever win at least $1 million dollars twice in one year.

 (Here’s video of Mike whining after a bead)

-So since the tournament success has failed him, let’s look at Matusow’s online play.
+For the most part however, recent tournament poker success has eluded the Mouth.
+That being the case, let’s look at Matusow’s online play.
 Actually, let’s don’t, as his online graph is not pretty.

 According to the highstakesdb.com tracking, Matusow is down $1.04 million lifetime online.

 This is just from May of 2007 to present day.
 It does not include the millions Matusow says he lost to Ultimate Bet.com suspected cheater Russ Hamilton prior to 2007.
 Matusow has told interviewers that he lost all his money from his two big 2005 WSOP tournament scores to Hamilton when playing heads-up on UlitimateBet.com in 2005 and 2006.
 Considering Matusow won $2 million between the two tournaments in 2005, the assumption is that he lost at least $2 million just to one player on Ultimate Bet.